-There are a lot of plugins you can use to manage appointments through WordPress.
+There are a lot of plugins you can use to manage bookings through WordPress.
 However, few of them offer the features Google Calendar does, even if you’re a free user.
 Furthermore, almost none of them are as intuitive.
 If you already use Google Calendar to manage your private schedule, it makes sense to expand its functions over to your WordPress website as well, all it takes is the right plugin.

 How to Add Google Calendar Events to WordPress (In 4 Steps)

 There are several plugins you can use to add your own calendar to WordPress (check out our list of the best WordPress events calendar plugins to see our favorites).
 However, not all of them support Google Calendar integration, which is what we’re looking for.
 From those that do, you have two popular options, including Simple Calendar and WP Google Calendar Manager.

 For this tutorial, we decided to go with Simple Calendar because it offers a bit more in terms of features and styling, although another option may suit you better.
 Once you’ve installed and activated the plugin, move on to step number one.

 Step #1: Create a New Calendar in WordPress

 Once you activate the Simple Calendar plugin, you’ll be presented with a welcome screen:

 Here, you’ll see the latest changes to the plugin, and you’ll also be able to jump directly to your Calendars, Settings, Add-Ons, and Documentation tabs.
 You won’t need the latter two tabs for now, so let’s check out the Calendars section first.

 Either click on the Calendars button at the top of the screen now or choose the Calendars > Add New tab from your WordPress dashboard.
 You’ll come to the WordPress editor page, which is populated with shortcodes that govern how your calendar’s events will display: